twofoldg/CityGuide/README.md

 ## Future Improvements

-1. **Handle Network Operations on a Background Thread:** Network operations like the use of `Geocoder.getFromLocationName()` for geocoding should be handled in a background thread to improve app responsiveness and prevent ANR (Application Not Responding) errors.
-Modern solutions such as Kotlin Coroutines or RxJava are recommended.
-2. **Enhance the App with More Features:** The application can be improved by the addition of more features like enabling search functionality or providing directions.
+1. **Enhance the App with More Features:** The application can be improved by the addition of more features like enabling search functionality or providing directions.
 This makes interaction with the map much richer.
-3. **Improving UI/UX:** The current user interface is basic and functional.
+2. **Improving UI/UX:** The current user interface is basic and functional.
 It can be improved both aesthetically and functionally (UX and UI enhancements) to make it more visually appealing and easier to interact with.